sm-azure/sdc-ts-classifier/README.md

 Each image was then normalized to center around 0 mean and sd.

 ### Model Architecture
+The architecture used was a modified Lenet.
+The two primary modifications were,
+* Increase the number of output classes to 43
+* Create a dropout to compensate for the oversampling

+The final picture looks like the one below.
+All activations used were RELU.
 <p align="center">
   <img src="/results/nn.png">
   <br>